GaloisInc/BESSPIN-GFE/README.md

 ### Setup OS (Debian Buster) ###

 Please perform a clean install of Debian Buster on the development and testing hosts.
 This is the supported OS for building and testing the GFE.
 At the time of release 1 (Feb 1), Debian Buster Alpha 4 is the latest version, but we expect to upgrade Buster versions as it becomes stable (sometime soon).
 Please install the latest version of Debian Buster (Debian 10.X).

+### Install RISCV Tools ###

+This GFE has been tested with a particular fork of riscv-tools that includes an upstream change to riscv-openocd that allows for JTAG debugging over the  same Xilinx JTAG connection used to program the VCU118.
+Please use the version of riscv-tools submoduled in this repo under `$GFE_TOP/riscv-tools.`

+Install RISCV tools using the directions in `$GFE_TOP/riscv-tools/README.md`

 ### Building the Bitstream ###